iarsystems/cmake-tutorial/README.md

 This section provides a simple example of a generic __toolchain file__ for CMake that can be used along with the __IAR C/C++ Compiler__.

+In order to get the toolchain file with all the examples, you can clone this repository __or__, if you want to get only the files from a single example, click on its respective link in the [examples](#examples)' titles and get it bundled in a __zip__ archive.

 On the [examples/iar-toolchain.cmake](examples/iar-toolchain.cmake) file, perform the following changes to match your system:
 * Update [__CMAKE_SYSTEM_PROCESSOR__](examples/iar-toolchain.cmake#L11) with one of the valid compiler's target `<arch>`:
 >`430`, `8051`, `arm`, `avr`, `riscv`, `rx`, `rh850`, `rl78`, `stm8` or `v850`.